Before talking about oatmeal and its effect on gout, it will be wise to first look at what gout is.

 Using dietary treatments for gout helps to prevent and control the accumulation of excess uric acid in the body, which can stimulate symptom flare-ups.
 The National Institute of Arthritis and Musculoskeletal and Skin Diseases recommend that you limit foods that contain excess of a natural substance called purine, which triggers the production of uric acid.
 While oily fish, yeast and organ meats all contain high levels of purine, it is not so with whole grains, including oats.
 Oats are fiber-rich foods that help in appetite control and may aid weight management process, fighting against joint strain that’s caused by too much body weight.

 From calculations, 1 ½ cup of dry oatmeal offers 5 grams of protein and 4 grams of fiber.
 Oat also provides antioxidants such as selenium.
-What is the importance antioxidant?
 It helps the body to fight and heal from disease and infections.

 Oatmeal is healthy